secured lock Secured with SHA-256 Encryption

 • $50,000 for injury per accident for underinsured and uninsured

-Minnesota is one of the only five states in the country that requires residents to purchase liability coverage, personal liability protection, and uninsured/underinsured coverage.
-However, this is the minimum amount that is required by the state.
-In case of an accident, the cost can be much higher, so it’s essential to explore cheap auto insurance in Minnesota for better coverage options.
+Minnesota is one of only five states in the country that requires residents to purchase liability coverage, personal injury protection (PIP), and uninsured/underinsured motorist coverage.
+However, this is just the minimum amount required by the state.

 It is always prudent to carry higher coverage than the state-mandated minimum.
 But what is the use of these coverages?
 Let us discuss each to understand why it is required.